bagder/uncurled/mine/curl.md

 **curl** and did the first curl release almost a week later with a bumped version number.
 On Friday March 20, 1998 I shipped curl 4.0.

-It was only a toy project so of course it was still Open Source.
+It was only a toy project and of course it was Open Source.
 I admired and thought Open Source authors were cool and I wanted to be part of that group as well.
 I wanted curl to run everywhere and I knew that I would not be able to make it a universal tool on my own, nor would I alone be able to fix all bugs